VVF-DevTeam/main-web/documentation/CACHE_REVALIDATION_DOCUMENTATION.md

 - When creating or updating event sponsors, always call `revalidateTag('event-sponsors')`
 - When creating, updating, or deleting users, or changing user roles, call `revalidateTag('users')`
 - Social media posts cache automatically refreshes every 10 minutes

-## Recent Updates

-### 2024 - Event Caching Improvements

-1. **Added `getEventByKeyName` cached function**
-   - Caches event queries by keyName with full relations
-   - Used for event detail pages and metadata generation
-   - Ensures query only runs once per request even when called from both `generateMetadata` and page component

-2. **Added `getAllEvents` cached function**
-   - Caches all events (published and unpublished) for admin use
-   - Previously uncached due to need for fresh data
-   - Now safe to cache because all event mutations properly invalidate the cache

-3. **Extended revalidation coverage**
-   - Added `revalidateTag('events')` to tickets API (create, update, delete)
-   - Added `revalidateTag('events')` to schedule item APIs (add, edit, delete)
-   - Ensures cached event data (which includes tickets and schedules) stays fresh when these related entities change

-### Why Related Entities Need Revalidation

-Event queries often include related data:
-- **Tickets**: Included in `getAllPublishedEventsWithRelations`, `getPublishedEventsWithFilters`, and `getEventByKeyName`
-- **Schedules**: Included in `getEventByKeyName` and `getEventById`
-- **Categories, Hosts, Series**: Included in various cached event queries

-When any of these related entities change, the cached event data becomes stale.
-Therefore, all mutation APIs for these entities must call `revalidateTag('events')` to ensure users see updated data immediately.